alazaroc/blog-web-code/_posts/2024-07-10-building-real-time-applications-with-appsync-and-subscriptions.md

 > Using subscriptions with AWS AppSync, you will set up `real-time capabilities` in your applications.
 {: .prompt-info }

-## What are GraphQL subscriptions?
+## 1. What are GraphQL subscriptions?

 GraphQL subscriptions are a powerful feature that allows clients to receive real-time updates from the server.
 Unlike queries and mutations, which are one-time operations, subscriptions enable a continuous stream of data between the client and the server.
 This is particularly useful for applications that require real-time notifications or updates.

-## Key benefits of using AWS AppSync subscriptions
+## 2. Key benefits of using AWS AppSync subscriptions

 - **Real-time Updates**: Subscriptions push data to clients as soon as changes occur, ensuring users always have the latest information.
 - **Efficiency**: Reduces the need for constant polling, saving bandwidth and improving performance.
 - **Seamless Integration**: Easily integrates with other AWS services, such as DynamoDB, Lambda, and more.

-## Demos: Setting up real-time subscriptions with AWS AppSync
+## 3. Demo: Setting up real-time subscriptions with AWS AppSync

 Let's dive into the practical aspects of setting up real-time subscriptions in AWS AppSync.